headforwards-spd/headforwards-website/src/pages/info-pages/build-strong-relationships.md

         linkText: Read more
     type: image-copy-component
     title: ''
+    content:
+      - type: markdown
         text: >-

           Whether it’s within teams across the company, or with clients across the world, strong relationships are key to Headforwards’ ability to create value through software.

           Great things happen when Headforwards and its clients work together as one team.
 That comes from the company’s approach to building long-lasting, trusting relationships – an approach that’s rooted in collaboration, knowledge-sharing, mutual respect and total transparency.

           Headforwards trusts its teams to do the right thing for each client, and that trust is repaid by teams who feel empowered to suggest new ideas, new approaches and new ways of working.
   - jobTitle: 'Project Manager and Scrum Master '
     name: Helen Stembridge
     quote: >-